Peter Tiboris Named "Honorary and Distinguished Citizen" of Syros, Greece, by Mayor Yannis Dekavallas

-On his Carnegie Hall series, he has showcased over 600 guest conductors and thousands of visiting ensembles who have come from throughout the world.
+On his Carnegie Hall series, he has showcased hundreds of guest conductors and thousands of visiting ensembles who have come from throughout the world.
 As a conductor on his series, he has presented hundreds of works with numerous and significant world and American premieres, including works by Rossini, Mozart, Beethoven/Mahler, Taneyev, Cherubini, and Theodorakis.
 The concerts have been hailed by The New York Times, New York Daily News, New York Post, and The New Yorker.

 Peter Tiboris studied music at the University of Wisconsin and received a doctorate from the University of Illinois, but he credits his move to New York City 30 years ago as the most important event in his musical and professional life.

 He is married to soprano Eilana Lappalainen, and they reside in Germany, Greece, and the U.S.

 "Verdi's Requiem as performed by the American Symphony Orchestra...under conductor Peter Tiboris...was sheer fire.
 Tiboris' execution of the massive score...was alive with such sincerity as must transport any expression ... polished fire.
 Great performance."

 — The Washington Times